 Þingvellir Interpretive Center

-The Þingvellir Interpretive Center (tel.
-354/482-2660, 9am-8pm daily June-Aug., 9am-5pm Sept.-Apr., free) gives a great overview of the national park, its history, and its geological significance.
+The Þingvellir Interpretive Center gives a great overview of the national park, its history, and its geological significance.
 Stop in to see the interactive display and then pick up hiking maps at the information center next door.

 Almannagjá

-The park’s stony, moss-covered landscape is home to Almannagjá (All Man’s Gorge), which is the tallest cliff face in the national park and the original backdrop to the Alþing.
+The park’s stony, moss-covered landscape is home to Almannagjá (All Man’s Gorge), which is the tallest cliff face in the national park and the original backdrop to Iceland’s first parliament.
 This rock structure is considered the edge of the North American plate, which visitors can view up close.
 It’s an impressive sight, so be sure you have your camera ready.

 Lögberg

 Lögberg (Law Rock) is where Icelandic democracy began.
-Iceland’s Commonwealth period ran from 930 till 1262, and during that time, the Law Rock was the center of the Alþing (parliament).
-Members of the Alþing gave speeches and held events at the rock, including confirming of the year’s calendar and issuing legal rulings.
-A man known as the “law speaker,” who was responsible for understanding all laws and required to memorize them, read the procedural laws aloud every summer, standing on the rock.
+Iceland’s Commonwealth period ran 930-1262, and during that time, the Law Rock was the center of the Alþing (parliament).
+Members of the Alþing gave speeches and held events at the rock, including confirming the year’s calendar and issuing legal rulings.
+A man known as the “law speaker,” who was responsible for understanding all laws and was required to memorize them, read the procedural laws aloud every summer standing on the rock.

 Öxará River